swiftgift/guidelines/COFFEESCRIPT.md

 # CoffeeScript Style Guide

-Grab a nice cuppa, and have a read.
-You can fine language spec here: [http://coffeescript.org](http://coffeescript.org).
-Remember to always keep your local coffee-script up to date: `npm install -g coffee-script`.
+Grab a nice cuppa and have a read.
+You can find the language reference here: [http://coffeescript.org](http://coffeescript.org).
+Remember to always keep your local CoffeeScript up to date: `npm install -g coffee-script`.
 For a quick js -> coffee conversion there is [http://js2.coffee](http://js2.coffee).
 Remember that you still have to edit the result.

 Please also read [JavaScript Style Guide](https://github.com/swiftgift/guidelines/blob/master/JAVASCRIPT.md)